Sector Inquiry into the Waste Management and Recycling Sectors

 An integrated solid and liquid waste management system does not only include the management, recycling or regeneration of the generated waste, through its collection at source, the recycling of various materials for the purpose of energy recovery or reuse of materials and, finally, its final treatment, but also the limitation of its generation.

 In the context of the obligations of Union origin for proper waste management, Law 2939/2001 on “Packaging and alternative management of packaging and other products - Establishment of the National Organisation for Alternative Management of Packaging and Other Products (N.O.A.M.P.O.P.) and other provisions", as in force, constitutes the core of the legislative framework on recycling in Greece.
-Its purpose is, inter alia, "… g. the optimisation of the operation of the Alternative Management Systems (ALS) by establishing conditions aimed at transparency, better control and rationalisation of the costs of the services concerned, as well as promoting economically and environmentally sustainable investments, in order to bring about contributory benefits for citizens from recycling".
+As stated in the first Article of that Law, its purpose is, inter alia, "… g. the optimisation of the operation of the Alternative Management Systems (ALS) by establishing conditions aimed at transparency, better control and rationalisation of the costs of the services concerned, as well as promoting economically and environmentally sustainable investments, in order to bring about contributory benefits for citizens from recycling".

 In short, alternative waste management for different categories that fall, according to the above, within the scope of the relevant legislation (Law 2939/2001), concerns the packaging placed on the market and the packaged waste deriving from industries, trading, offices, shops, services, households or any other source, regardless of the materials from which they are made, as well as waste from vehicles, motor vehicle tyres, catalytic converters, waste oils, batteries and accumulators, electric and electronic equipment, furniture, printed materials, clothing, sleeping mats, biowaste, excavation waste, construction and demolition waste, small quantities of hazardous household waste, etc. Therefore, the categories of waste provided for by Law 2939/2001 are numerous, while the above list is not exhaustive.